A WARM WELCOME TO THE CLASS OF 2018-2019

 Partners or spouses are encouraged and invited to participate in All Ohio P.E.T.S.
 Be sure to register your spouse/partner so they can attend the meals with you and the sessions on Friday night and Saturday morning and Saturday night.
 Spouses/partners will have a special training session of their own mid-morning Saturday.
 If nothing else, your spouse/partner should at least attend the Saturday dinner and commissioning ceremony.

 Training Sessions are business casual / Rotary spirit wear.
 The Friday and Saturday dinner meals are business dress.
-The Saturday dinner speaker is Rotary International President Elect, John Germ.
+The Saturday dinner speaker is Rotary International President Elect, Barry Rassin.
 Many photo-ops will be available this evening.
 This weekend is a networking opportunity as much as it is educational.
 Make a positive impression.
 Also most DGEs will have their picture taken with you on Friday afternoon when you register.

 Electronic devices are generally not used in the sessions.
 Our training model is based on discussion, participant interaction, and the sharing of ideas.
 There are plenty of breaks that can be used for returning messages.
 That being said, we will cover use of technology including, MyRotary, Rotary Club Central and DACdb.
 Having your personal electronic device will be beneficial for these training activities.